taznuva/Analysis-of-Kickstarter-Campaign/README.md

 - What are some other possible tables and/or graphs that we could create?

 We could use pie charts/bar graph to see which categories or subcategories are more popular filtered by the successful.
-A line graph for each subcategory to see the trends for each year.
+A line graph for each subcategory to see the trends for each year by using the 'Date Created Conversion' and 'Date Ended Conversion'.
 If Louisa wasn't just interested in the plays/theater category, we could also create a pivot table to see what were the top 3 categories by the amount of successful campaigns.